-Machismo is, very simply put, the assumption of male superiority, which is based on a clear cultural and social gap between what is considered female or male.
+Machismo is, very simply put, an exaggerated masculinity, or an assumption of male superiority, which is based on a clear cultural and social gap between what is considered female or male.
 Traditional gender roles in Latin America dictate that public space is a male domain.
 This mindset is more or less harmless.
 In total I have spent about nine months in South America and no one has ever done me any physical harm (knocking on wood).
 However, I have often been treated in ways that made me feel uncomfortable and sometimes angry.
 Most commonly, staring and cat calling.
 While this might not even sound like a problem to some, this habit is objectifying!

 Being stared at can be particularly hard for us female exchange students, not only as women but also as foreigners and therefore likely to draw even more unwanted attention towards us.
 Because we look different, talk different, think different.
 I am a 23-year-old white woman from Western Europe with a feminist world view studying in Ecuador.
 I come from a world away, so some cultural clash is inevitable.

 As simple as it sounds, the first and most important (though maybe hardest) step is to acknowledge.
 I’m asking you (and myself) to not judge too harshly!
 People grow up with different world views and that is okay!
 Just because you think something is “wrong” does not mean it is for everyone.
 It’s a matter of socialization and context.
 So be culturally sensible.
 It is very easy to offend people without intending to.
 For example, many women consider it their joyful duty to raise children and reign the kitchen.
 Acknowledge that machismo results from a certain traditions and cultural consent.